 Getting the timing right when you’re taking photos can be challenging when you have a moving subject.

 So how do you make sure you don’t miss the moment as it happens?
-Well, you can either hold your breath and hope you press the shutter at the right instant… or you can use Burst Mode.
+Well, you can either hold your breath and hope you press the shutter at the right second… or you can use Burst Mode.

 Your device will then keep taking photos as long as your finger touches the screen.
 Burst Mode takes approximately 10 photos per second.

 You can use Burst Mode for action shots where movements happen quickly.
 It is the best mode for taking photos of children, animals or capturing people running, jumping, walking, dancing or biking.
 You can also try it when taking candid photos where you capture moments as they arise.

 You’ll find the iPhone’s self-timer at the top right area of the screen or after tapping on the up-arrow if you have an iPhone 11, 11 Pro or 11 Pro Max.
 Once you tap it, it will show you the 3-second and the 10-second timer options.

 When shooting a self-portrait or a group photo, choose 10 seconds.
 Doing so gives you enough time to get into the frame before the shutter goes off.
 If you’re shooting landscapes and nighttime shots, the 3-second option works fine.

 When using the self-timer camera mode, always make sure to find a solid surface to stabilise your iPhone.
 If you think you’ll be using the self-timer a lot, consider bringing at least a mini tripod with you.
-That way, you don’t have to worry where you can prop up your phone while shooting.

 5. Choose an Aspect Ratio with the Crop Tool